 It’s also incredibly simple to make at home, and so much more affordable.
 The colorful little squares are delicious alongside a steamy mug of hot cocoa, and make lovely hostess gifts for your next holiday get-together.

-1. Line a sheet pan or cookie sheet with parchment paper.
-Meanwhile, using a microwave, melt the semi-sweet chocolate chips according to package directions.
-When the chocolate is fully melted, stir in the peppermint extract, then use a spatula to carefully spread the chocolate over the parchment paper.
-Set the sheet pan aside to cool, about 30 minutes.
+- Line a sheet pan or cookie sheet with parchment paper.
+Meanwhile, melt the semi-sweet chocolate chips according to package directions.
+When the chocolate is fully melted, stir in the peppermint extract, then use a spatula to carefully spread the chocolate over the parchment paper in an even layer.
+Set the sheet pan aside to cool, about 10 minutes.